 REPORTS TO: Editorial Manager, Digital Content and eBriefings

 The New York Academy of Sciences is pleased to announce the continuation of its Science Writing Associates Program, which gives New York metropolitan area graduate students and postdocs the opportunity to build their writing skills and credentials.
-Each Associate will attend up to three Academy symposia in there are of expertise and will contribute a 1200-1500 word event summary for each symposium, to be featured in the eBriefings on the Academy’s website: https://www.nyas.org/news-and-publications/?filter=eBriefings .
+Each Associate will attend up to three Academy symposia in their area of expertise and will contribute a 1200-1500 word event summary for each symposium, to be featured in the eBriefings on the Academy’s website: https://www.nyas.org/news-and-publications/?filter=eBriefings .
 Associates will also submit ideas for social sharing to promote each eBriefing they write.

 eBriefings are unique multimedia presentations that include meeting summaries written by science writers and scientists, a selection of speakers’ slides and audio, and links to other related information.
 This material is valuable to specialists as well as to the general scientific community worldwide. eBriefings are viewed by approximately 10,000 visitors to our website each month and are also shared extensively on social media.